timofann/retail-analytics-db/materials/groups.md

 Calculation of the churn index from a group

-8. **Calculation of how long ago the group was purchased.** Subtract the last transaction date of a customer, that included the analyzed group, from the current date.
+8. **Calculation of how long ago the group was purchased.** Subtract the last transaction date of a customer, that included the analyzed group, from the [date of analysis formation](../README.md#date-of-analysis-formation-table).
 To determine the last date of purchase of the group by the customer the maximum value of the `Transaction_DateTime` field of the [Purchase History table](../README.md#purchase-history-view) is selected for records where values of the fields `Customer_ID` and `Group_ID` correspond to values of similar fields of the Group table.